gkgaurav31/gkgaurav31.github.io/_posts/2023-09-16-best-time-to-buy-and-sell-stock-iv.md

 ## Solution

-This problem can be exactly solved like this question: [Singleton]({% post_url 2023-07-05-design-pattern-singleton %}) The cap value states can be from: [0, 1, 2, ..., k] -> k+1 states.
+This problem can be exactly solved like this question: [Best Time to Buy and Sell Stock III]({% post_url 2023-09-16-best-time-to-buy-and-sell-stock-iii %})

+The cap value states can be from: [0, 1, 2, ..., k] -> k+1 states.
 This is the only change needed.

 ```java